Scandinavia: is the far right far off?

 Far right or far wrong?

-There is also going to be a lot of soul-searching and reflection (much like this dossier on Chronikler, it has to be said) on the far right and whether Breivik's message may embolden marginalised political wings in countries spanning Europe, from the Lowlands, and to the likes of France, Italy, Greece and indeed the Nordic countries.
+There is also going to be a lot of soul-searching and reflection (much like this dossier on Chronikler, it has to be said) on the far right and whether Breivik’s message may embolden marginalised political wings in countries spanning Europe, from the Lowlands, Britain and Germany to the likes of France, Italy, Greece and indeed the Nordic countries.

 Already, Danish politics leans to the right – in the Nordic sense of the right – on a number of issues, including immigration.
 The government’s decision in July to reintroduce border controls is seen by many as cowing to Danish populism.

 “The reintroduction of controls came as a result of an agreement between the minority conservative-liberal coalition in Copenhagen, and the far right Danish Peoples Party (DF),” noted the World Website (WSWS).
-“DF has had significant influence over government policy for a decade, co-operating with the coalition to impose the strictest immigration regime within the .
+“DF has had significant influence over government policy for a decade, co-operating with the coalition to impose the strictest immigration regime within the EU.
 At the same time, it has used every available opportunity to whip up nationalist sentiment within Denmark.”

 The Guardian newspaper weighed in on the topic: “Immigrants and their descendants make up about 10% of Denmark’s 5.5m population, and the number of residence permits granted rose by more than 50% between 2004 and 2009.
 Many believe the Danes have become steadily more opposed to immigration in recent years, reflected in the rise in [Danish Peoples Party] support.”